The Dark Crystal: Development

-The Bada were renamed "Ooo-urrrs", which Henson would pronounce "very slowly and with a deep resonant voice."
+The Bada were renamed "Ooo-urrrs", which Henson would pronounce "very slowly and with a deep resonant voice".
 Odell simplified the spelling to urRu, though they were ultimately named Mystics in the theatrical cut.
 The word "Skeksis" was initially meant to be the plural, with "Skesis" being singular, though this was dropped early in the filming process.
 Originally, Henson wanted the Skeksis to speak their own constructed language, with the dialogue subtitled in English.
+Henson and Oz abstained from voicing their characters, believing their voices were too recognizable to audiences from their work on the Muppets.

 Accounts differ as to who constructed the language, and on what it was based.
 Gary Kurtz stated that the Skeksis language was conceived by author Alan Garner, who based it on Ancient Egyptian, while Odell stated it was he who created it, and that it was formed from Indo-European roots.
 This idea was dropped after test screening audiences found the captions too distracting, but the original effect can be observed in selected scenes on the various DVD releases.
 The language of the Podlings was based on Serbo-Croatian, with Kurtz noting that audience members fluent in Polish, Russian and other Slavic languages could understand individual words, but not whole sentences.

-The film was shot at Elstree Studios from April–September 1981, and exterior scenes were shot in the Scottish Highlands; Gordale Scar, North Yorkshire, England; and Twycross, Leicestershire, England.
+The film was shot at Elstree Studios from April to September 1981, with exterior scenes being shot in the Scottish Highlands; Gordale Scar, North Yorkshire, and Twycross, Leicestershire, both in England.
 Once filming was completed, the film's release was delayed after Lew Grade sold ITC Entertainment to Robert Holmes à Court, who was skeptical of the film's potential, due to the bad reactions at the preview and the need to re-voice the film's soundtrack.
 The film was afforded minimal advertisement and release until Henson bought it from Holmes à Court and funded its release with his own money.